shellyw8542/sep11-freedom-project/tool/learning-log.md

 * Adding this to the example made the model more realistic
 * You can also add components  to the `<a-entity>` like camera or sound
 * Add .(that type of component)
+* I believe that using the `<a-entity>` seems more like an id in HTML however you could adjust and also put javascript in it as well

 <!--
 * Links you used today (websites, videos, etc)